vengaar/ansible-ws/README.md

 # ansible-ws

-Set of SWGI application to request ansible
+Set of SWGI application to request ansible.
+According case, use ansible python module or ansible cli.

-* To get hosts defined in inventories according to the groups name
+* (IN PROGRESS) - To get hosts defined in inventories according to the groups name
-* To get tags for a playbook
+* (IN PROGRESS) - To get tags for a playbook (wrap command `ansible-playbook --list-tags`)
-* To get tasks for a playbook
+* (TODO) - To get tasks for a playbook (wrap command `ansible-playbook --list-tags`)

 # Setup